dspruell/aslookup/README.md

 It's best to install the program into a Python virtualenv.

-Recommended installation using pip (make sure to use the pip or python command from your target Python 3 environment)!
+Recommended installation from PyPI using pip (make sure to use the pip or python command from your target Python 3 environment)!

-    pip install .

-...or:

-    python3 setup.py install
+    pip3 install aslookup

 ## Usage